-- o Agency Goal: To secure necessary navigable tidal waters. - Agency Goal: To develop, improve, or increase commerce of the Commonwealth's ports.
+- o Agency Goal: To secure necessary navigable tidal waters. - \circ Agency Goal: To develop, improve, or increase commerce of the Commonwealth's ports.

 - Continue with improvements to NIT South backlands, railyard at NIT, and transfer zone at PMT.
 Expand terminal operating area for the storage of containers by developing property at NIT North, and recently acquired land at PMT.
-Continue maintaining wharfs, roads, warehouse, and rail infrastructure to ensure efficient operation of the terminals. - REDUCE EMISSIONS PER TEU While the increase in cargo volume that moves through the port increases the economic benefits, the emissions generated by moving those additional volumes increase.
+Continue maintaining wharfs, roads, warehouse, and rail infrastructure to ensure efficient operation of the - REDUCE EMISSIONS PER TEU While the increase in cargo volume that moves through the port increases the economic benefits, the emissions generated by moving those additional volumes increase.
 The VPA has several strategies to reduce emissions on a per TEU basis.
 Moving cargo by rail instead of truck reduces the emissions per TEU significantly.
 Upgrading equipment with more efficient power sources and the use of ultra-low sulfur fuel are also strategies for the VPA.
 A study completed in 2005 showed a per TEU reduction from the previous year for four common emission types that ranged from 8% to 36%.
 Future strategies to reduce emissions include evaluating the use of hybrid vehicles and alternative fuels such as ethanol or bio-diesel blends. - REDUCE WATER QUALITY IMPACTS Increased cargo handling can also lead to increased discharges of total suspended solids and metal particulates.
 Through the development and use of innovative structural controls and water quality master planning, the VPA has exceeded the Commonwealth's pollutant removal requirements by 23%.
-Additional training and environmental education programs are under development and are expected to improve pollution prevention awareness among employees and tenants. - ACHIEVE ISO 14001 CERTIFICATION OF ENVIRONMENTAL MANAGEMENT SYSTEM The VPA has initiated development and implementation of an Environmental Management System to ensure that future environmental improvement initiatives are in accord with established operational improvement strategies.
+Additional training and environmental education programs are under development and are expected to improve pollution prevention awareness among employees and tenants. - O ACHIEVE ISO 14001 CERTIFICATION OF ENVIRONMENTAL MANAGEMENT SYSTEM The VPA has initiated development and implementation of an Environmental Management System to ensure that future environmental improvement initiatives are in accord with established operational improvement strategies.
 It is the VPA's intent to the integrate environmental costs, risks, and impacts into port project development and facility improvements and to continually evaluate and improve operational efficiencies and practices to achieve established environmental and business objectives.

-• We will finish projects on time and within budget.
+Projects finished on time and within budget.

 Measure Class: Other Measure Type: Outcome Measure Frequency: Semi-Annual Preferred Trend: Up

+Frequency Comment: Every six months

+Measure Baseline Value: 95 Date: 6/30/2009

+Measure Baseline Description: 95%

+Measure Target Value: 97 Date: 6/30/2010

+Measure Target Description: 97%

 Data Source and Calculation: Terminal operating results